Balagha: Consolidation and preservation

 Through these efforts, the classical tradition of balagha was effectively codified, ensuring its transmission as a central component of advanced Islamic education.

 Modern revival

-Ali al-Jarim, an Azhar-trained scholar and later Dean of Cairo University, together with the Egyptian educator Mustafa Amin, authored al-Balagha al-Wadiha, a textbook designed to simplify the study of balāgha.
-The authors simplified the subject by omitting complex debates rooted in philosophy and logic and selecting essential topics.
-The work was widely adopted, was reprinted many times, and continues to be used as a textbook in high schools in the Middle East and in introductory courses for non-Arab students in seminaries.
+Ali al-Jarim, an Azhar-trained scholar and later Dean of Cairo University, together with the Egyptian educator Mustafa Amin, authored al-Balagha al-Wadiha, a textbook designed to simplify the study of balagha.
+By omitting complex debates rooted in philosophy and logic and carefully selecting the most essential topics, they made the subject more accessible.
+The work achieved wide success, was reprinted many times, and remains a standard textbook in high schools across the Middle East as well as in introductory courses for non-Arab students in seminaries.

+Mohamed Abu Musa is considered as one of the most prominent scholars of Arabic rhetoric in the modern era, and a figure in the contemporary revival movement of classical Arabic rhetoric.
+Abu Musa dedicated his life to reestablishing the connection between modern Arabic education and the rhetorical traditions established by such exceptional scholars as Abd al-Qahir Al-Jurjani.
+His writings stem from a vision posting that rhetoric is an essential lens through which the linguistic miraculousness of the holy Quran can be perceived with true accuracy and depth.
+Abu Musa directed particular criticism toward the manner in which Arabic grammar and rhetoric have come to be taught in modern educational institutions, for these disciplines have been reduced to mere abstract technical systems, rather than being presented as living frameworks for meaning and perception.
+He believed that this pedagogical failure had left an entire generation incapable of engaging in an authentic and an important manner with classical Arabic texts.
+He stated: